Peach Salsa

 Peach Salsa is the ultimate dip for any chips that you like, but I'm partial to my homemade tortilla chips.
 They are so crunchy when made in the air fryer!

-You can also spoon it over all kinds of proteins like grilled chicken or grilled halibut.
-It would also be great on pork.
+You can also spoon it over lean proteins like grilled chicken or grilled halibut.
+It tastes great with pork lettuce wraps, too!

 Blackened Salmon with Peach Avocado Salsa.
 Four fillets of salmon are laid on a wooden board and topped with peach salsa and pickled onions.